JSTOR Journal Withdrawal Project

 Alkek Library proposes to withdraw print volumes of 92 journals that are duplicated in the JSTOR journal archive.
 We welcome comments and questions about this project and encourage you to contact us for further information or clarification.

 Please review the list below of JSTOR titles slated for withdrawal.
 Only print volumes that are currently covered by JSTOR will be withdrawn.
 There will be no loss of access to any issues.

 1. Identify journals that a) contain few images, and b) are preserved at Harvard and CDL repositories to 95% level of completeness.
-Currently, 98 JSTOR journals we own fulfill these criteria.
+92 journals fulfill this criteria currently.

 4. Repeat process annually or as needed, as more journals reach the level of 95% completeness.

 * Approved by Faculty Senate Library Committee, October 22, 2010.
 In 2011, 213 JSTOR journals were withdrawn using this method.

 The JSTOR (journal storage) project is a creation of the Andrew W. Mellon Foundation.
 The purpose of JSTOR is to convert back issues of print journals into electronic format to save libraries space (and the capital costs associated with that space) and to enhance access to the journal content.
 Begun in 1995 with less than a dozen journals in economics and history, the JSTOR project has grown to over 1,000 titles in all subject areas.
 Texas State has access to the majority of them.

 Alkek Library has no off-site storage facility, and is every year adding many thousands of new volumes to the collections.
 While the library is not yet entirely out of space, space is limited and the library will need to increasingly deselect materials to be able to house needed materials for years to come.The planned library renovation will also reduce collection space.

 Why withdraw JSTOR and not some other content?

 Alkek Library has a retention policy for journals.
 According to it, the library may withdraw journals when all of the following apply: